langjam/jam0003/core/README.md

 8      | [JUMP](#jump)
 9      | [EXIT](#exit)

-- D0 to D2 is the data register, each operation depends on and handles these four register differently.
+- D0 to D2 is the data register, each operation depends on and handles these three register differently.
 - After all register have been set, do `call` command to execute the operation.
 - Comment can be done using `//`.
 - Types of data in the language: